Employer Global Diversity & Inclusion

-The Veterans' Network in the US aims to further personal and leadership skills learned in the military through mentoring within Credit Suisse to promote specific values like teamwork and equal opportunity.
-The network also supports veterans' issues.
+The Veterans' Network in the US aims to further expand personal and leadership skills learned in the military through mentoring within Credit Suisse to promote specific values like teamwork and equal opportunity.
+The network also supports veterans' specific topics.

 Our commitment to diversity and inclusion, as well as the promotion of a tolerant and non-discriminatory workplace, has garnered awards from numerous organizations.

 Current examples are:

 - US: Asia Society Best Practices awards: Employee Resource Group, Employee Growth & Advancement, Leadership Development (2018); the 14th consecutive year of achieving the maximum score in the Corporate Equality Index published annually by the Human Rights Campaign that assesses the performance of 500 companies in recognizing the LGBT rights of employees, consumers and investors